-Not all the deciduous trees found on the grounds of different fall color spots in Aichi get vividly colored at the same time.
-Usually, northern part of Aichi offers you to discover early fall colors than rest of the other areas.
-You can check out the Japan Autumn Foliage Forecast 2016 to get the estimated fall color time.
+Not all the deciduous trees found across Aichi get vividly colored at the same time.
+Usually, northern part of Aichi offers you to discover early fall foliage than rest of the other areas.
+You can check out the Japan Autumn Foliage Forecast to get the estimated fall color time.

 Where to see Fall Colors in Aichi?

-Sightseeing areas in Aichi are fabulous to roam around.
+Sightseeing areas in Aichi are fabulous to explore.
 Its historic landmarks have fascinated me with the seasonal beauty of the four seasons.
 For example, Nagoya castle, it looks very impressive during the hanami season.
 Though visiting it in the fall will not disappoint you.
-The place gets full of crowed when cherry trees on its ground are in full glory.
-However, I have to introduce you the top fall foliage spots that I have experienced in Aichi over time.

 1) Korankei Valley/Gorge: A Hidden gem of Aichi